dpxrk/_pactwise/PACTWISE.md

 ---

 *This document serves as the definitive reference for PactWise development, architecture, and business strategy.
-Last updated: December 2024*
+Last updated: June 2025*